 Steven Weinberg, 1972

-In the context of General Relativity, the tetrad formalism proves especially advantageous when working with spinors.
+In 1913 Cartan introduced spinors in geometry before their physical relevance was discovered by Paul Dirac.
+In the context of General Relativity, and its extension to the Einstein-Cartan Theory, the tetrad formalism proves especially advantageous when working with spinors.
 It offers a natural and coherent framework for describing spinor fields and their interactions with gravity, seamlessly linking with the Dirac equation in curved spacetime.

-The tetrad formalism is further augmented by elevating the tangent spaces of the spacetime manifold to a Geometric Algebra (GA).
+Mathematically the tetrad formalism is augmented by elevating the tangent spaces of the spacetime manifold to a Geometric Algebra (GA).
 This framework naturally accommodates arbitrary bases and encompasses the theory of differential forms.
 Additionally, calculations using GA are often more straightforward than those in traditional approaches.
-The GA formalism does not alter the underlying physics; it serves as an elegant and effective computational tool in this guide.
+The GA formalism does not alter the underlying physics; it serves as an effective computational tool in this guide.